 Part VII — Modified penalties

 [25.
-Deleted in Gazette 23 Nov 2010 p.
+Deleted: Gazette 23 Nov 2010 p.
 5864.]

-26. Infringement notice
+26. Infringement notice, issue and effect of

 (1) Where an inspector has reason to believe that a person has committed an offence against a provision referred to in column 1 of Schedule 3, he may personally give to that person an infringement notice in the form of Form 11, duly completed to show —